We’re empowering businesses in our community to stop wasting energy – whilst reducing carbon emissions and energy bills too

 Lead Energy Assessor

-Moira Dorey has been an Energy Assessor for the Environmental Information Exchange (EIE) team, based at Oxford Brookes University, for almost 14 years following a return to education to study a Masters in Environmental Management and Technology as a mature student.
+Moira Dorey has been an Energy Assessor for the Environmental Information Exchange (EIE) team, based at Oxford Brookes University, for almost 14 years following a return to education completing a Masters in Environmental Management and Technology.

 Dr. Kiron Neale

 Kiron is a Rhodes Scholar with an MSc. and DPhil from the University of Oxford.
 He has expertise in systems-level energy transitions, the mainstreaming of solar energy technologies, society and culture, as well as energy policies.

 Kiron is currently the Data & Information Manager for ESOx coordinating data and information-driven activities from diagnosis of energy use to contractor outreach to the measurement and verification process.
 He is also involved in delivering the OxFutures energy audits for SMEs in Oxfordshire through his role with the EiE at Oxford Brookes University.

 In his spare time, he enjoys painting, (break)dancing and competitive sprinting.